abelfodil/inf3995-devops/README.md

 When using Gitlab CI, simply put `image: your_registry_url/inf3995-ci` at the beginning of your `.yml` file.

+Note: It is recommended to setup a [Gitlab Runner](https://github.com/abelfodil/gitlab-runner) beforehand.

 ### For "cross-compilation"

 To build ARM32 binaries on your x86_64 machine and at the same time link to system libraries (such as `pthread`), execute: